-Line 14 - Charitable contributions
+Line 11 - Charitable contributions

-The charitable contribution deduction for a California corporation is limited to the adjusted basis of the assets being contributed.
+The charitable contribution deduction for California corporations is limited to the adjusted basis of the assets being contributed.

-The deduction is limited to 10% of California net income without regard to charitable contribution.
-Carryover provisions per IRC Section 170(d)(2) apply for excess charitable contributions made during the taxable year.
+The deduction is 10% of California net income.

+without regard to charitable contributions and special deductions (e.g., the deduction for dividends received).
+The definition of California net income differs from federal taxable income for computing the charitable contribution deduction.

+Per IRC Section 170(d)(2), five-year carryover provisions shall apply for excess charitable contributions.

-For taxable years beginning on or after January 1, 2017, and before January 1, 2028, do not include any amounts taken into account for the College Access Tax Credit as a contribution deduction on line 14.
+For taxable years beginning on or after January 1, 2017, and before January 1, 2028, do not include any amounts taken into account for the College Access Tax Credit as a charitable contribution deduction on line 11.

-On a separate worksheet, using the Form 100 format, complete Form 100, Side 1 and Side 2, line 1 through line 17 without regard to line 14, Contributions.
-If any federal charitable contribution deduction was taken in arriving at the amount entered on Side 1, line 1, enter that amount as a positive number on line 8 of the Form 100 formatted worksheet.
+On a separate worksheet, using the Form 100S format, complete Form 100S, Side 1 and Side 2, line 1 through line 14, without regard to line 11.
+If any federal charitable contribution deduction was taken in arriving at the amount entered on Side 1, line 1, enter that amount as an addition on line 7 of the Form 100S formatted worksheet.
 Enter the adjusted basis of the assets contributed on line 5 of the following worksheet.
-Then complete the worksheet that follows to determine the charitable contributions to enter on line 14.
+Then complete the worksheet to determine the charitable contribution deduction to enter on line 11.

-1. Net income after state adjustments from Side 2, line 17 2.
-Deduction for dividends received.
+1. Net income after state adjustments from Side 2, line 14.

+2. Deduction for dividends received

 3. Net income for contribution calculation purposes.

 Add line 1 and line 2

+4. Allowable charitable contributions.

-4. Charitable Contributions.
-Multiply line 3 by 10% (.10) 5.
-Enter the amount actually contributed 6.
-Enter the smaller of line 4 or line 5 here and on Side 2, line 14.
+Multiply line 3 by 10% (.10)

+5. Enter the amount actually contributed

+6. Enter the smaller of line 4 or line 5 here and on Side 2, line 11